James M. Otis, Ph.D.

 MD/PhD Student

-Marcus received a BS in biochemistry with a minor in cellular and molecular neuroscience from the University of Minnesota where he researched lipids, senescence, and metabolic dysfunction.
+Marcus received a B.S. in biochemistry with a minor in cellular and molecular neuroscience from the University of Minnesota where he researched lipids, senescence, and metabolic dysfunction.
 He is an MD/PhD student in the Otis lab interested in the neural underpinnings of addiction and developing accessible therapies for substance use disorder.

 Lisa Green

-Research Technician and Electrophysiologist
+Research specialist and Electrophysiologist

 Lisa graduated from Western Carolina University in 2017 with a B.S. in Biology and a minor in Psychology.
 Following graduation, she worked as a Clinical Research Coordinator in Charleston for 2 years working on Phase I-III trials.
-Lisa is did her Master’s Thesis in the Otis Lab, graduating from the Medical University of South Carolina in 2020.
+Lisa did her Master’s Thesis in the Otis Lab, graduating from the Medical University of South Carolina in 2022.

 Outside of the lab, Lisa enjoys traveling, spending time with her pets, and playing boardgames with her family and friends.